sprucecellodev125/pptr-youtube-music/README.md

 3. The music will played shortly.
 To stop press Ctrl+C

 ### Um, why I heard ads
-well, because this is headless browser where you'll get same YouTube experience but without opening browser and search it manually
+~~well, because this is headless browser where you'll get same YouTube experience but without opening browser and search it manually~~ Now puppeteer-extra with Ad-blocker plugin is added.
+Just pull latest commit and you're good to go